ethinza/cockpit/HACKING.md

 only run `make` from the top-level and it will always rebuild the whole project.

+You can list which Cockpit packages are installed using the following command, and you should see pinger listed among them:

+    $ cockpit-bridge --packages

 You can run unit tests of the current checkout:

     $ make check